 When the weekend rolls around, I live for savory and delicious breakfast recipes.
 Recently, I posted my Chickpea Omelette, Vegan Breakfast Casserole, and Vegan Breakfast Tacos.
 This weekend, however, I decided to make a savory tofu vegetable frittata recipe.

 Although I usually use extra-frim tofu for this recipe, when I tried to make a vegetable frittata the first time, it was an epic fair.
 Of course, it tasted okay, but it didn't have the necessary texture, and it fell apart.

 For those of you who are new to vegan cooking, or cooking altogether, we all make mistakes in the kitchen, and they usually result in learning a lot about how to cook.

 So, if you aren't a cook or don't think you can cook, keep trying.
 All it takes is a little practice!

 HOW TO MAKE THE TOFU FRITTATA BATTER

 As I said previously, you need to use firm tofu for making a vegetable frittata.
 Tofu, for example, comes in several different textures:

 Silken tofu, for instance, contains the most water of all the tofu textures.
-Thick and creamy, silken tofu’s texture is comparable to custard or thick yogurt.
+Thick and creamy, silken tofu's texture is comparable to custard or thick yogurt.
 I use silken tofu for dressings, sauces, dips, or egg replacement when baking.

 On the other hand, medium tofu is a little bit denser than silken tofu, but it is still really delicate and falls apart easily.
 In fact, I rarely buy medium tofu since I prefer a firmer and less spongy tofu texture.